 Training material in your courses can be completed by learners in various ways, depending on the type of learning object.
 This article details the event that triggers a learning object or training material to be marked as complete within the LMS.

-To learn more about resetting the tracking and completion of a learning object for learners, refer to this article.
+Learn more about resetting the tracking and completion of a learning object for learners.

 When Training Materials are Marked as Complete

 SCORM.
 For this file type, the settings for completion are located within the package.
 In order for users to properly let the platform know that they are done playing a SCORM object, it’s important that they press the Close button (maybe called the Exit or Submit button) in the object so the package is recorded accurately.
 By not pressing this button when a learner finishes viewing the content, the progress may not be sent from the SCORM package to the platform, therefore please communicate to learners that it’s important to press this button before closing the window or tab.

 Video.
 Video objects are marked as completed for learners using the following criteria:

 - When the video reaches 15 seconds before the end marker if the video is longer than 150 seconds.

 - When the video reaches 90% of completion from the start marker if the video is shorter than 150 seconds.

 File.
 This learning object is marked as complete once the file is actually downloaded from the platform.

 LTI.
 The completion of this learning object is triggered based on the settings selected for the LTI.
 When creating the course, the Superadmin will mark the Completion section as either when the user opens the learning object OR after receiving feedback from an external tool.
 Please make sure this tool or the selected content can send feedback, otherwise this learning object can never be marked as completed.
 Additionally, Superadmins are able to set a minimum score to pass which will not mark the course as complete until the above score is reached.
 Please note that the scale for this is 0-100, while the LTI scale uses 0-1.1.0.